SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

      <pre>
      Attention(Q, K, V) = softmax((Q * K<sup>T</sup>) / √d<sub>k</sub>) * V
      </pre>
+   - In this formula:
+     - Q (Query) and K (Key) are matrices derived from the input embeddings.
+     - Q * K<sup>T</sup> computes the dot product between the query and key matrices, resulting in a score that represents the similarity between each pair of tokens.
+     - √d<sub>k</sub> is the square root of the dimension of the key vectors, used to scale the dot product.
+This scaling helps to prevent the dot product values from becoming too large, which can lead to very small gradients during training.
+     - `softmax` is applied to the scaled dot product to convert the scores into probabilities.
+This step ensures that the attention scores for each token sum to 1, making it easier to interpret the scores as probabilities.
+     - Finally, the resulting probabilities are multiplied by the `V` (Value) matrix.
+This step combines the values based on the attention scores, effectively focusing on the most relevant tokens.
-   - This formula helps determine how much focus each token should have on every other token in the sequence.
+   - This formula helps determine how much focus each token should have on every other token in the sequence, allowing the model to capture relationships and dependencies between tokens.

 5. **Concatenating Heads**:
    - The outputs from all the heads are concatenated back together.
 This means we combine the smaller dimension outputs (d<sub>k</sub>) from each head into the original dimension size (d<sub>model</sub>).